fluxninja/aperture/docs/content/get-started/policies/policies.md

 :::caution

-You can only apply policies with kubectl on [self-hosted][] controller.
+You can only apply policies with kubectl on [Self-Hosted][self-hosted] Aperture Controller.

 :::